How to plan a budget wedding that looks expensive and is still the best day ever

 Spend a few Saturdays lurking around the charity shops and junk stores seeing what treasures you can find.
 Anything that will work in your home afterwords is a bonus.
 Or you could save up jars and tins from your dinners, wrap some nice fabric around them and pop flowers in them.

-A lot of my couples know people in bands, so if you know one (or are on one) see if they fancy playing a few songs.
-It’s a great chance to have a break from talking to people 😉 Another good option is hiring speakers and using a Spotify playlist.
+A lot of my couples know people in bands, so if you know one (or are in one) see if they fancy playing a few songs.
+Another good option is hiring speakers and using a Spotify playlist.
 The main thing is to play music you like, sprinkled in with some classic bangers.
 The Spotify link above has the best wedding dancefloor songs!

 Go on a 4am adventure to a flower market and buy a job lot!
-Hang them in bunches around the venue or pop them in vases – charity shops have loads and they’re always handy to have.
+If you don't fancy that, try growing your own or raiding your parents' garden.
+Hang them in bunches around the venue to dry them out, or pop them in vases and keep them fresh.
 Buttonholes only need to be a few pretty flowers tied together with string and DIY bouquets are fab.
 Or you could ask all guests to bring flowers instead of gifts, and to leave them on their table, like Jess and Ben did for their Pangdean wedding.
+Or do what a lot of couples are doing now and just have no flowers at all!